 Biden Loan Forgiveness: With President Biden announcing that they are forgiving $10,000 to $20,000 in student loans, you should definitely ask for a refund if you are going to be short-changed in your loan forgiveness.

 For example, if you had a $10,000 loan in March 2020, and paid $5,000 during the last 2 years, you want to request a refund so you get the max loan forgiveness.
 This will be automatic in some cases, but you can expedite the process by calling now.

 If you paid off your loans during the pandemic (and you didn't have to), you can also request a refund and have your loans re-instated.

 This option is more risk, but could you use the money for another opportunity - such as buying a house or investing?

 We recently ran the numbers on Whether You Should Have Paid Down Your Student Loans Or Invested during the pandemic - and the average student loan borrower would have been $1,750 richer if they had invested their loan payment dollars instead of giving them to the government.

 However, you can't change the past - so making the switch to investing today could be a different story.
 The stock market is in a much different place, and we are likely much closer to the end of the repayment pause (though some argue it's possible to extend the repayment pause forever).

-If you made federal student loan payments from March 13, 2020, to December 31, 2022, the CARES Act states that you are entitled to a refund if you want it.
+If you made federal student loan payments from March 13, 2020 through the end of the payment pause (estimated to be mid-2023), the CARES Act states that you are entitled to a refund if you want it.